pavoltravnik/maxims-of-law/maxims-of-law.md

 Verba intentioni, non e contra, debent inservire.
 Words ought to be made subservient to the intent, not contrary to it.
 8 Co.
 94.

 Verba ita sunt intelligenda, ut res magis valeat quam pereat.
-Wrods are to be so understood that the subject-matter may be preserved rather than destroyed.
+Words are to be so understood that the subject-matter may be preserved rather than destroyed.
 Bacon's Max. in Reg.
 3.

 Verba nihil operandi melius est quam absurde.
 It is better that words should have no operation, than to operate absurdly.